maryaibtissem/dernier-cri/README.md

 ## Available Scripts

-In the project directory, you do install dependencies with:
+In the project directory, you can install dependencies with:

 ### `yarn install or npm install`

 Preview :

-### `expo start` and Using Expo Client App (Expo Go) and scan this QR code.
+### `expo start` Using Expo Client App (Expo Go) and scan the QR code.

 Run on android :